Ucore Rare Metals Inc. (TSX.V: - GuruFocus.com

-NEW YORK, June 08, 2023 (GLOBE NEWSWIRE) -- via InvestorWire — Ucore Rare Metals Inc. (TSX.V: UCU) (OTCQX: UURAF) today announces its placement in an editorial published by NetworkNewsWire ("NNW"), one of 50+ trusted brands within the InvestorBrandNetwork (“IBN”), a multifaceted financial news and publishing company for private and public entities.

-To view the full publication, “The Supply Crisis for Rare Earth Elements Intensifies,”
+NEW YORK, June 12, 2023 (GLOBE NEWSWIRE) -- NetworkNewsAudio – Ucore Rare Metals Inc. (TSX.V: UCU) (OTCQX: UURAF) announces the availability of a broadcast titled, “The Supply Crisis for Rare Earth Elements Intensifies.”

 About Ucore Rare Metals Inc.